iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 ---
 ## Credential Issuance

-Creating an authenticated statement about an identifier.
+TODO split into 3 interactions: requesting possibler VCs, requesting the schema, issuing the VC Creating an authenticated statement about an identifier.
+TODO pqwjefiosdgfuikzsdfg

 The issuance flow consists of a three step message exchange between two parties, the <u>issuer</u> and the <u>holder</u>.